 Introduction to Industrial Linear Slides

-While a number of different configurations exist, linear slides are all comprised of two parts: a saddle (or carriage) and a base.
+While a number of different configurations exist, all types of linear slides are comprised of two parts: a saddle (or carriage) and a base.

 - The saddle supports the payload put in motion.
 Sometimes the moving portion of the system rests on top of the saddle, and other times it is connected to the side or bottom of the saddle.

 - The base is the counterpart to the saddle.
 In normal configurations, the saddle is affixed to moving portions of the machinery, while the base is connected to a stationary object.
 However, slides can be inverted and affixed in the opposite configuration.

 The purpose of all linear slides is to limit motion to a straight line, and to reduce friction between moving parts of machine systems.
 Some linear slides reduce friction through ball bearings or roller bearings, while others involve a surface coating (like Rulon®) that eliminates metal-to-metal contact.